champasheru/AndroidClientSDK/README.md

-# AndroidClientSDK
+# Android SDK
-The SDK/codebase strives to provide the core Client framework, which can be used to abstract the tasks like -
+The SDK/codebase strives to provide the core framework, which can be used to abstract the tasks like -
 1.Backend/web services integration
 2.Credential store